 – 10 days of wildlife photography, designed to get you shots you won’t get elsewhere.

-– Trip during the best time of year for capturing wildlife photographs.
+– Trips during the best times of year for capturing wildlife photographs.

 – Small group sizes (max 8 people per photographic leader/ tutor)

 – The opportunity to drive off track, ideal for photographing predators such as Cheetah and Lion.

 – Varied hide sessions: small birds, mammals, vultures and more.